V-2 sounding rocket: Scientific operations

-Animals tests
+Blossom Project

+On June 14, 1949, V-2 launch No. 47 at Holloman Air Force Base in New Mexico carried Albert II to become the first primate and first mammal in space.

-The first animals sent into space were fruit flies aboard a U.S.-launched V-2 rocket on 20 February 1947 from White Sands Missile Range, New Mexico.
-The purpose of the experiment was to explore the effects of radiation exposure at high altitudes.
+A series of flights designated as “Blossom Project” started with V-2 sounding rocket flight 20 (Blossom 1) on 20 February 1947 from White Sands Missile Range, New Mexico with the intent of performing animal tests.
+A series of seven flights were planned to test the possibilities of ejecting a canister with a parachute and recovering it intact.
+The parachute was to be ejected at the zenith of flight.

+The purpose flight 20 experiment was to explore the effects of radiation exposure at high altitudes.
 The rocket reached 68 miles (109 km) in 3 minutes and 10 seconds, past both the U.S. Air Force 50-mile and the international 100 km definitions of the boundary of space.
 The Blossom capsule was ejected and successfully deployed its parachute.
 The fruit flies were recovered alive.
 Other V-2 missions carried biological samples, including seeds.

-Albert II, a rhesus monkey, became the first primate and first mammal in space on 14 June 1949, in a U.S.-launched V-2, after the failure of the original Albert's mission on ascent.
+Albert II, a rhesus monkey, became the first primate and first mammal in space on 14 June 1949, in a U.S.-launched V-2 flight 47 (Blossom No. 4B), after the failure of the original Albert's mission on ascent (Blossom No. 3, flight 37 on 11 June 1948).
 Albert I reached only 30–39 miles (48–63 km) altitude; Albert II reached about 83 miles (134 km).
 Albert II died on impact after a parachute failure.

 Numerous monkeys of several species were flown by the U.S. in the 1950s and 1960s.
 Monkeys were implanted with sensors to measure vital signs, and many were under anesthesia during launch.
 The death rate among monkeys at this stage was very high: about two-thirds of all monkeys launched in the 1940s and 1950s died on missions or soon after landing.